 Taking pictures in the RAW format opens up a lot of opportunities.
 You can change white balance after you take the picture to make colors more accurate, and you can adjust the exposure of the image really easily.
-The best part is, these changes don’t effect image quality at all.
+The best part is, these changes are non-destructive.
+You can go back to the original at any time.

-Your camera may have come with RAW conversion software, and if it did, I recommend using that software for your RAW editing process.
+If your camera can shoot RAW photos, it may have come with RAW conversion software, and if it did, I recommend using that software for your RAW editing process.
 But, if your camera didn’t come with this software, there are some free options available.
 One of these options is called UFRAW, and it’s designed to work with GIMP.

 Good news everyone!
 If you downloaded GIMP from this site UFRAW pmay have come with your GIMP installation.
 If that’s the case, you won’t have to do anything.
 To check if you’ve already got UFRAW installed on your computer, follow these steps: